Ask us about our affordable payment options.

 All these changes cost money, and those costs quickly add up to a level that many people would agree is eye-watering.
 A study conducted by the Christopher Reeve Foundation found that even a 50-year-old person who has become paralyzed will be forced to spend more than $1 million in health-care bills and living expenses over the course of their lives.
 Naturally, this amount increases if the paralyzed person became disabled at a younger age, with the study finding that the cost of an injury in the C1 through C4 vertebrae, which usually leaves someone unable to move below the neck or upper chest, being almost $5 million if that injury occurred around age 25.

-After you or a loved one has been in a personal injury accident that resulted in a paralyzing injury, contact the St. Louis paralysis lawyers at Combs Law Group as soon as you can.
+After you or a loved one has been in a personal injury accident that resulted in a paralyzing injury, contact the St. Louis, MO paralysis lawyers at Combs Law Group as soon as you can.
 Our firm will immediately get to work obtaining evidence, dealing with insurance companies, and formulating a winning legal strategy.
 We understand that you have much more important matters to concern yourself with after such a serious injury, and want to do our best to make the legal process after your accident a smooth and satisfying one.
 We also offer all our clients access to a premier network of physical and mental health providers to help them with both the physical and mental trauma of their accident.